markjivko/kronup-php/docs/Api/TasksApi.md

 ## `discoveryUpdate()`

-> Tasks Update a task discovery
+> Update a task discovery

 {: .new-title }
 > #️⃣ Execute example in terminal